Open-LinaOS-Foundation/LinaOS/Documentation/gpu/introduction.rst

 This means that there's a blackout-period of about one month where feature work can't be merged.
-The recommended way to deal with that is having a -next tree that's always open, but making sure to not feed it into linux-next during the blackout period.
+The recommended way to deal with that is having a -next tree that's always open, but making sure to not feed it into linaos-next during the blackout period.
 As an example, drm-misc works like that.

 Code of Conduct